 - Offer to make inquires to obtain information when appropriate and relevant

-- Refer you to other appropriate and relevant services and supports as required
+- Refer you to other appropriate services and supports as required

 What Can’t YUGSA Do?

-- Resolve employment issues with York (we would refer you to CUPE 3903)
+- Resolve employment issues (please contact CUPE 3903)

 All information you provide the YUGSA will be kept confidential.
 Information will only be shared with third parties with your consent.